PRESS RELEASE – 07/09/2022

 To watch a video of our prototype flying, visit our YouTube channel.

-The Axe EVTOL by Skyfly
+The Axe VCA by Skyfly

 You have arrived.
 Faster, cleaner, safer, smarter.